 I’ve heard only good things about ESPN’s 87th ranked prospect and Austin figures to play a key role for the Friars by starting from day one.
 He should be one of the major reasons why Providence will be better than most anticipate.

-Tags: Basketball Big East Brandon Austin Butler Bulldogs Creighton Bluejays DePaul Blue Demons Doug McDermott Featured Georgetown Hoyas Marquette Golden Eagles Popular Predictions Providence Friars Seton Hall Pirates St. John's Red Storm Villanova Wildcats Xavier Musketeers
+Tags: Basketball Big East Brandon Austin Butler Bulldogs Creighton Bluejays DePaul Blue Demons Doug McDermott Georgetown Hoyas Marquette Golden Eagles Predictions Providence Friars Seton Hall Pirates St. John's Red Storm Villanova Wildcats Xavier Musketeers